tkhamez/neucore/README.md

 If you downloaded the .tar.gz file, you only need to run the database migrations and seeds and clear the cache.

-If you are using a different cache directory, you must first generate the Doctrine proxy cache files:
+If you are using a different cache directory, you must first copy or generate the Doctrine proxy cache files:
 ```
+cp -R backend/var/cache/proxies /path/to/your/cache/proxies
+# or
 cd backend
 vendor/bin/doctrine orm:generate-proxies
 ```

-Then execute (adjust cache paths if necessary)
+Then execute (adjust cache path if necessary)
 ```
 cd backend
-rm -rf var/cache/{di,http}
+rm -rf var/cache/di
 vendor/bin/doctrine-migrations migrations:migrate --no-interaction
 bin/console doctrine-fixtures-load
 ```